thomasekdahlN/wealthprognosis-app/AI-INSTRUCTIONS.md

 Always generate page tests that check for HTTP 200 for all new pages Always run feature and page tests after making new functionality Always run the tests for all pages, models, controllers and resources that have been involved in a change.

+Pretty routes, avoid using query parameters to identify resources.
+Always use /admin/config/{configuration}/ Remove html tags from varchar fields that are listed in tables.